 An unconfirmed operation is an operation that does not require a report of its outcome to be returned to the invoker by the performer.

 1.6.1.9.20 Virtual Channel

-All telemetry frames with the same TFVN, the same SCID, and the same virtual channel identifier (VCID) on the same physical channel constitute a $\frac{1}{2}$ Virtual eChannel.
+All telemetry frames with the same TFVN, the same SCID, and the same VCID on the same physical channel constitute a Virtual Channel.

 1.6.1.9.21 Virtual Channel Identifier